Do you need money to take care of pet-related expenses? Consider getting a pet care loan.

 - Loan amount and term.
-If you end up borrowing more than you need you’ll be paying extra interest.
+If you end up borrowing more than you need, you’ll be paying extra interest.
 This can be a problem if the minimum amount offered by a lender is more than the amount you need.
-The maximum amount offered can be a factor if you’re in for expensive treatment.
+The maximum amount offered can be a factor if you have an expensive treatment on your hands.
 Loan terms can also vary.
 While a shorter loan term results in higher payments, it can lead to interest savings.

 - Turnaround time.
 If you need money in a hurry, limit your search to lenders who provide quick turnaround times.
 While some lenders can give you access to required funds on the day you apply, others can take five to seven business days.

 - Purpose of loan.
 Some lenders place restrictions on how you use proceeds from the loan, only allowing the funds to be used for emergencies, diagnostics, surgical procedures and care of chronic pet diseases and conditions.
 With others, you can use the money for any pet-related expense such as annual check-ups, vaccinations, microchipping and pet food.

 Pets can be expensive.
 Here are some of the main costs:

 - Adoption.
 While a pound puppy may come for free, pedigree animals can cost $500 or more.

 - Food.
 You’ll be spending between $120 to $500 on food every year, depending on the pet you have and the food you choose.
 A Great Dane is going to eat (and cost) much more than a mouse.